Sustainability at Selco

 We are also finalising plans to launch a schools and colleges scheme to further engage with the local community and help the next generation of tradespeople taking their first steps in the industry.

-As part of our sustainability pledge, we recognise the increasing importance of supplying renewable and sustainable products.
+As part of our Environmental, Social and Governance (ESG) pledge, we recognise the increasing importance of supplying renewable and sustainable products.

 Product ranges designed to provide sustainable building solutions are becoming increasingly popular.
 Therefore, we will start an engagement programme with key suppliers to identify the sustainable products which already feature in our product ranges, and identify new opportunities to enhance that.

 Specific marketing materials will then be created to engage both customers and colleagues with these products.

 In addition, Selco is compliant with the Grafton Group’s Timber Sourcing Policy.
 This policy recognises a commitment to the sourcing of sustainable timber products, meeting international certification standards.

 The Group’s Code of Business Conduct and Ethics states that we will not purchase from suppliers that procure products for us from countries that are subject to trade sanctions, or if the supplier or its sources are listed in connection with a trade sanctions programme.
 Grafton requires all its suppliers to comply with its anti-slavery policy.